Justifying Your Return on Investment with Integrated Medication Use Technology

 - Identify a strategic approach to optimizing the safe use of medication use technologies.

-- Evaluate the return on investment of medication technologies.
+- Analyze the return on investment of medication technologies.

-- Gain familiarity with ISMP Best Practice Guidelines that can be utilized to identify gaps in practice and promote safe use of automated dispensing cabinets.
+- Recognize the ISMP Best Practice Guidelines that can be utilized to identify gaps in practice and promote safe use of technology.

 Introduction and Overview: